TheRealKasumi/NikoLight/documentation/api/ReadMe.md

 Most parts of this endpoint should be self explaining.
 However we know that the `animationSettings` array can be a little confusing.

-Since TesLight implements very different animations, they also require very differnt parameters.
+Since TesLight implements very different animations, they also require very different parameters.
-We found it hard to introduce fixed names for these parameters since they are different depenting on the animation type.
+We found it hard to introduce fixed names for these parameters since they are different depending on the animation type.
 This is the reason why the `animationSettings`-array was introduced.
 It can/must contain addition information about how the animation is rendered depending on the selected animation.
 Generally the array contains 25 elements.